open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 called by messaging SDKs to forward messages to the application.

-A "Deliver" span covers the call of such a callback or handler and should link to the "Create" spans of all messages that are forwarded via the respective call.
+A "Deliver" span covers the call of such a callback or handler and should link to the "Create" or "Publish" spans of all messages that are forwarded via the respective call.
 Depending on the use case, "Deliver" spans can correlate with "Process" spans or other spans modelling processing operations.

 #### Instrumenting pull-based scenarios